70 Years German Design Council

 Hartmut Esslinger is one of the most influential industrial designers worldwide, having founded the first global design agency, frog design, with his partner Patricia Roller in 1969.
 Today, it boasts well over 30 locations spread across multiple continents.
 He was the first designer to bring user-friendly and appealing high-touch-design into the world of digital communications and media technology.

-After his initial successes with WEGA, he helped companies such as Louis Vuitton, Sony, and SAP to achieve global prominence with frog design and its hundreds of creative collaborators.
+He helped companies such as Louis Vuitton, Sony, and SAP to achieve global prominence with frog design and its hundreds of creative collaborators.
 His cooperation with Steve Jobs, beginning in 1982, set the course for Apple’s international success and signaled the beginning of an in-depth examination of design in the USA.

-WDO President-Elect David Kusuma is the former Senior Vice President of Product Management & Innovation at Oregon Tool.
+WDO President David Kusuma is the former Senior Vice President of Product Management & Innovation at Oregon Tool.
 Prior to this, David served as the Vice President of Research & Innovation and Vice President of Product Development Worldwide at Tupperware Brands Corporation.
 During his tenure, he was tasked with subverting conventional boundaries of innovation by developing new technologies and materials to create game-changing product solutions.

 The World Design Organization is an international non-governmental organization that promotes the profession of industrial design and its ability to generate better products, systems, services, and experiences; better business and industry; and ultimately a better environment and society.